 Virtual call center technology is also useful because it allows your employees to work anywhere with an Internet connection.
 So even if employees aren’t able to make it to work or something impacts your office location, your call center can stay up and running by utilizing remote employees.

 Does your call center have other office locations?
-If so, rerouting calls to another office is an effective way to help your location manage business all while still recovering from your disaster.
+If so, using call routing software and rerouting calls to another office is an effective way to help your location manage business all while still recovering from your disaster.
 This solution should be planned ahead of time for each of your locations.
-You’ll have to work closely with your provider to ensure the success of this transfer.
+You'll have to work closely with your provider to ensure the success of this transfer.

 You can never be overly prepared when an emergency strikes.
 Backup plans are critical during times of crisis so be prepared.
 Depending on the overall disaster plan you create for your call center, you should have extra copies of important information including customer and vendor files, backup batteries and equipment for a potentially new worksite, a list of items you need to recover and anything else that you specifically require.
 It's important to have your disaster plan clearly planned out.

 Your team should also be trained on the disaster preparedness information you've planned.
 Agents and managers should be trained on the processes that will be implemented in these scenarios.
 Frequently revisit and communicate the plan so the information stays relevant to your employees.

 Last, your backup systems and plans should be tested 1-2 times yearly.
 This ensures that your plan will hold up during a real emergency.